rock climbing information for Krabi

 If any operator offers you this, please note it is prohibited.
 If something happens your insurance might to cover you and if you get caught you will have to pay a fine.

 Of course if the ban gets lifted, we will be among the first to take you DWS again.
 We will keep this updated if there is any development.

 Our new 2019 edition of “the Pocket Guide” is fresh of the press and available now.
 Contains up to date rock climbing information for Krabi and around Thailand.
 On our web-page we have outlined some of the basic information from the guide book.
 However it is best that you have a guidebook of the area when at the crags.

 The “The Pocket Guide” has 344 pages of detailed information for over 1000 routes in Railay/ Tonsai, +200 routes around Thailand, and general climbing information for the area.
 It is available for 800 THB (about $25) at most shops on Tonsai and Railay Beach.

 Find The Pocket Guide on Tonsai Beach at: The Rock Shop, and Freedom Bar.

 Where to find the Pocket Guide on Railay Beach at: Hot Rocks Climbing Shop, Rai-Lay Climbing Shop, Sea Cliff Climbing Shop, and Hightland Climbing Shop.

 Order by Mail: Purchase your copy of The Pocket Guide from home!
 If you want to get your book before arriving in Thailand, send an email to email@example.com making a request.
-You’ll receive a PayPal bill shortly later for 1000THB (which is the book plus postage).
+You’ll receive a PayPal bill shortly later for 1000THB (plus shipping fee depending on your address).
 After funds have been deposited, we’ll send you the book straight to your door.